 Three Families is a new BBC drama that highlights the effects of the 1967 Abortion Act not being extended to Northern Ireland when it was launched in the rest of the UK.

-Set between 2013 and 2019, the show will tell the story of three women and their families in Northern Ireland, before the very recent change to abortion legislation in the region.
+Set between 2013 and 2019, the show tells the story of three women and their families in Northern Ireland, before the very recent change to abortion legislation in the region.

 Three Families release date